 There are a few personal orifices you’ll want to protect at Burning Man: Your mouth, your nose and your eyes.
 I bought well-fitting Global Vision folding motorcycle goggles for both day and night to protect my eyes from the daily winds of burning playa dust.
 I sealed up the venting holes with breathable first aid tape.
 Probably the most crucial part of my kit is a durable and effective dust mask to breathe through because a bandana didn’t cut it.
 Having had a bad case of Playa Lung that took weeks to heal in 2016, I recently tested five Burner-recommended masks and almost all had at least one problem or another: fit, breathability, comfort, smell, longevity or general shittiness.
 I finally discovered RZ masks, and tested three of their models.
 I was very impressed as they have the most comfortable fit and come with extra filters.
 Their special fastener tabs won’t stick to hair like Velcro does.
 Their M2 Mesh mask was the most comfortable mask I tested during a 93º 15-mile testing bike ride.
 It’s improved breathability and lowest heat buildup won my vote for comfort.
 I’d recommend the M1 neoprene model for colder temps, or for those wanting decorative designs.
-What’s more, to encourage Burners to stay healthy, they have kindly offered a code “BURNER17” for 15% off with free shipping on ALL of their products, including filters.
-Grab them now so they’ll arrive in time.

-A final word here is to put the camera away for at least a few hours each day, and just participate and help create all that Burning Man has to offer.
+A Final word here is to put the camera away for at least a few hours each day, and just participate and help create all that Burning Man has to offer.

 I hope this post has helped you in some way.
 Feel free to give me feedback or ask questions below in the comment section.

-Check out my galleries from the last two burns: Burning Man 2015 Burning Man 2016, on Flicker at: 2015 , 2016 and at Instagram @davidjulianphotography
+Check out my galleries from the last two burns: Burning Man 2015, Burning Man 2016, Burning Man 2017 and on Flicker at: 2015 , 2016 and at Instagram @davidjulianphotography

 If you want help developing your great Burning Man shots, I offer Lightroom Mastery workshops via Skype.

-I also sell a $15 set of Lightroom Development presets that turn dull dusty color into the richly-toned images you see above.
+I also sell a $20 set of Lightroom Development presets that turn dull dusty color into the richly-toned images you see above.
 Email me for info.